Yu Jae-hung: Early life

 Yu Jae Hung was born in Nagoya, Aichi, Japan, on August 3, 1921.
-He returned to Korea when he was five years old, and spent a short time as an infant in Sinuiju, North Pyongan Province, and then grew up in Gongju, Chungcheongnam-do.
+He returned to Korea when he was five years old, and spent a short time as an infant in Sinuiju, North Pyongan Province, and then grew up in Gongju, Chūseinan-dō.
 He went to Sinuiju High School in North Pyongan Province and graduated from the Japanese Military Academy (55th), he was serving as a captain in the Japanese Army at the Pacific War.
 He was the second child of the Army general, Yu Seung Yeol (1891-1968) and his Japanese wife.
 He graduated from the Military Academy of Japan.

 Career

 At the time of Japan's surrender, Yu Jae Hung had been a battalion commander in the Japanese Army.
 When the ROK Army was first formed, he served as a colonel.
-When the Cheju Uprising occurred, he and his forces were sent to the island to restore order.
+When the Jeju uprising occurred, he and his forces were sent to the island to restore order.
 There was heavy fighting on the island but he finally was able to pacify the situation by promising not to prosecute those who surrendered.

 Korean War

 Naktong Line

-At the outset of the Korean War, Brigadier General Yu Jae Hung was commanding ROK 7th Division.
+At the outset of the Korean War, Brigadier General Yu Jae Hung was commanding the ROK's 7th Division.
 After the North Korean invasion of South Korea proved to be too much, he was part of the effort to conduct a tactical withdrawal to the Naktong River.

-After organizing defenses at the river and receiving US aide, the ROK Army was reorganized and outfitted.
-As of July 1950, Yu Jae Hung was commanding the ROK II Corps.
-As of September 1950, The II Corps was in Hayang defending the Naktong Line.
+After organizing defenses at the river and receiving US aid, the ROK Army was reorganized and outfitted.
+By July 1950, Yu Jae Hung was commanding the ROK II Corps.
+By September 1950, The II Corps was in Hayang defending the Naktong Line.

 After the September Offensive by the North Korean Army had strained the defenses of the ROK II Corps.
-General Yu ordered the ROK 6th Division and 8th Division under his command to send a regiment each to retake Yongchon.
+General Yu ordered the ROK 6th and 8th Divisions under his command to send a regiment each to retake Yongchon.
 The attempt was largely unsuccessful and General Yu's requests for US armor support were not always met but crucial to the retaking of the hill.
 Yongchon was lost and retaken on two occasions.
 Captured Inmin-gun documents showed that Kim Il Sung considered the hill to be a crucial strategic point and vital to winning the war but failed repeatedly in his attempts.
 Gen. Yu's defense of the area was later commemorated by a monument in his honor.